 Find age-appropriate ways for your family to volunteer or help others in your community.
 There are many ways to help others, and chances are you can find something that aligns with your kids’ interests.
 Do they like being outside?
 Help with a park cleanup or planting a community garden.
 Do they love meeting new people?
 Take them to socialize with elderly residents at a retirement home.
 The possibilities are nearly endless.
 The important thing is they will learn how much little things they do can make a big difference for someone else and be appreciated by those around them.

 Whether or not your children are old enough to write, have them keep a gratitude journal for kids can be incredibly beneficial for their physical and psychological well-being.
 To do this, have them write down a few things each day that they are grateful for.
 These don’t have to be big things and could be something as simple as being thankful for the cookie they had that day.
 Even the little things can add up to make a significant impact over time.
 If your little ones can’t write yet, sit down with them and write for them.
 You can even keep your own gratitude journal too!

 So there you have it!
-Three simple ways you can teach your kids gratitude and enhance your family well being.
+Three simple ways you can teach gratitude for kids and enhance your family well being.
 One of the best parts about practicing gratitude is that over time it will become natural for the younger children to notice all the things around them that they have to be grateful for.
 Plus, it’s free to get started, so why wait?